SFRL/PhD_Research_Sketching_Sounds/Resources/Code/ShortStraw/README.md

 - t2max : *float, optional*
   - Upper threshold for second postprocessing iteration, should be be between 0 and 1, *default = 0.95*
 - t2min : *float, optional*
   - Lower threshold for second postprocessing iteration, should be be between 0 and 1, *default = 0.944*

+For a in depth description of the threshold, have a look at the Wolin et al. paper.
+If you just want to play around with the values, keep in mind that all values should be between 0 and 1 this should apply: `t1 > t2max > t2min`.

 ## Returns